arkku/mouseps2serial/README.md

 If you are using the serial mouse in DOS, also try booting without any extended or expanded memory (no `HIMEM.SYS` or `EMM386.EXE` or equivalent).
 Also try a different mouse driver.

+## Speed Adjustment

+Since some of the newer PS/2 mouse have considerably higher resolution than classic serial mice, it is possible to reduce the resolution on the fly.
+This happens by simultaneously holding down all three main buttons (left, middle, right) and turning the wheel.
+Wheel up slows down the mouse (increases the divisor) and wheel down speeds it up.

+The setting can be persisted across restarts by pressing and then releasing the right button while holding down the middle button.

+Obviously this requires the mouse to have a wheel, but I figure pre-wheel mice are probably not too fast in the first place.
+However, the divisor may also be set by sending the corresponding single-digit number over the serial port.
+It is also possible to define it at compile-time as follows:

+    make clean
+    make MOUSE_DIVISOR=2

+This compile-time setting disables the loading and saving of the setting, but still allows on-the-fly adjustment with the wheel.

+The setting `MOUSE_SCALING=1` can be used to enable scaling (kind of mouse acceleration) in the PS/2 mouse itself.
+Using the wheel or serial port input method to set the divisor to 0 also enables scaling with no divisor (i.e., the same as divisor 1 but with in-mouse scaling).